-- 9.1.2.1.
+9.1.2.1.
 That new development will respect and reinforce the existing and planned context within which it is situated.
-More specifically, the built form of new developments will be designed to achieve the following general objectives: - a. in Community Areas, new development will be designed to respect and reinforce the physical character of the established neighbourhood within which it is located as set out in policies 9.1.2.2 and 9.1.2.3 or, where no established neighbourhood is located, it shall help establish an appropriate physical character that is compatible with its surroundings, as set out in policy 9.1.2.4; - b. in Intensification Areas, new development will be located and organized, as set out in policies 9.1.2.5 and 9.1.2.7, to frame and support the surrounding public realm and massed to fit harmoniously into its surrounding environment, including appropriate transition to areas of lower intensity development; - c. in Employment Areas, new development will be located and organized, as set out in policy 9.1.2.8, to provide functional buildings that meet the needs of employees that walk, cycle or take transit, and to limit any impacts on nearby Community Areas; and - d. in Countryside areas, new development, where permitted, shall be rural in character and protect, preserve and strengthen the rural and agricultural context within which it is situated, as set out in policy 9.1.2.9 of this Plan. - 9.1.2.2.
-That in Community Areas with established development, new development be designed to respect and reinforce the existing physical character and uses of the surrounding area, paying particular attention to the following elements: - a. the local pattern of lots, streets and blocks; - b. the size and configuration of lots; - c. the building type of nearby residential properties; - d. the heights and scale of nearby residential properties; - e. the setback of buildings from the street; - f. the pattern of rear and side-yard setbacks; and - g. conservation and enhancement of heritage buildings, heritage districts and cultural heritage landscapes. - h. the above elements are not meant to discourage the incorporation of features that can increase energy efficiency (e.g. solar configuration, solar panels) or environmental sustainability (e.g. natural lands, rainbarrels).
+More specifically, the built form of new developments will be designed to achieve the following general objectives:

+- a. in Community Areas, new development will be designed to respect and reinforce the physical character of the established neighbourhood within which it is located as set out in policies 9.1.2.2 9.1.2.4 or, where no established neighbourhood is located, it shall help establish an appropriate physical character that is compatible with its surroundings, as set out in policy 9.1.2.5.
+An Established Community Area is a portion of the Community Area identified on Schedule 1 (Urban Structure) generally bounded by Major or Minor Arterial streets or other significant features such as the Natural Heritage System, which is entirely or almost entirely developed and occupied, such that its physical character is well defined; - b. in Intensification-Strategic Growth Areas, new development will be located and organized, as set out in policies 9.1.2.7 and 9.1.2.9, to frame and support the surrounding public realm and massed to fit harmoniously into its surrounding environment, including appropriate transition to areas of lower intensity development; - in Employment Areas, new development will be located and organized, as set out in policy 9.1.2.10, to provide functional buildings that meet the needs of employees that walk, cycle or take transit, and to limit any impacts on nearby Community Areas; and - d. in Countryside areas the Agricultural System, new development, where permitted, shall be rural in character and protect, preserve and strengthen the rural and agricultural context within which it is situated, as set out in policy 9.1.2.11 of this Plan.

+- 9.1.2.2.
+That in Established Community Areas, new development as reflected in any zoning, variance, subdivision, consent or part lot control exemption application, will be designed to respect and reinforce the existing physical character and uses of the surrounding area, specifically respecting and reinforcing the following elements: - a. the local pattern of lots, streets and blocks; - b. the size and configuration of lots; - c. the building type of nearby residential properties; - d. the orientation of buildings; - e. the heights and scale of adjacent and immediately surrounding residential properties; - f. the setback of buildings from the street; - g. the pattern of rear and side-yard setbacks;

+- h. the presence of mature trees and general landscape character of the streetscape; - i. the existing topography and drainage pattern on the lot and in the adjacent and immediately surrounding properties - conservation and enhancement of heritage buildings, heritage districts and cultural heritage landscapes. - k. the above elements are not meant to discourage the incorporation of features that can increase energy efficiency (e.g. solar configuration, solar panels) or environmental sustainability (e.g. natural lands, rainbarrels).